Bevan Slattery: Career

 In 2012 Slattery founded the AsiaPacific Data Centre, a data centre real estate trust; and also SubPartners, a submarine cable group.
 The following year Slattery co-founded Biopixel, a filming company specialising in natural history behavioural sequences for both clients and its own specialist library; and in the same year he founded Megaport, a technology networking business that offers scalable bandwidth for public and private cloud connections, metro ethernet, and Data Centre backhaul as well as Internet Exchange Services.

 In 2014 Slattery founded Superloop, a fibre network infrastructure provider for the Asia Pacific region with networks in Singapore and Australia.
 He floated Superloop the following year.
+In 2022, Slattery sold the last of his shares in Superloop.

 In 2015 Slattery founded Cloudscene, the world's largest directory of colocation data centres, cloud service providers, and interconnected fabrics.

 Slattery was inducted into the CommsDay Hall of Fame in 2017 for his major contribution to the development of Australia's telecommunications industry.

 Personal life

 In 2011, Slattery was listed on BRW's list of the 100 wealthiest Australians under 40 years, with a net worth of A$103 million.
 Slattery made his debut appearance on the Financial Review 2020 Rich List with a net worth of A$564 million.
 In 2022, Slattery was ranked at #69 on The Courier-Mail's list of Queensland's most powerful people.